s-shemmee/Python-101/Projects/Happy-Hour/README.md

 # Happy Hour Challenges

-- I misspelled Samuel L Jackson's name.
+- I misspelled Hassan Sensei's name.
 Fix the typo.
 - Add another person to the list of people.
-- Change the script so it prints out two random people instead of one. (ex.
+- Change the script so it prints out three random people instead of one. (ex.
 How about you go to Lion's Head Tavern with Mattan and Chris?)